Make the time to grow your accounting practice

 When you want to sell your accounting practice, it will be easier to find the proper buyer if you do so when your revenue and cash flow are strong.

 Size of the accountancy practice

-But there are also plenty of buyers for the more prominent firms, too, in the $800,000 to $3 million brackets.
-The difference is how it’s marketed.
-Firms in the lower bracket will attract potential buyers through advertising, while the $800,000 to $3 million firms are generally sold by knowing who is looking and approaching them directly.
+However, there are also lots of bidders in the $800,000 to $3 million price range interested in purchasing the more well-known companies.
+The difference lies in the manner in which it is marketed.
+Businesses in the lower category will attract possible buyers by advertising, however businesses with an asking price between $800,000 and $3 million are typically sold by knowing who is seeking and approaching the potential buyers directly.

-When selling, the willingness of the existing owner to stay on for 6-12 months is important.
-Even if it’s just on a casual basis for a few hours a week, it will help make the sale and the transition smooth and seamless.
+When it comes time to sell, it is essential that the current owner be willing to continue on for another six to twelve months.
+Even if it’s just on a casual basis for a few hours a week, it will assist make the sale and the transition simple and seamless if you do it.